All bookings are subject to these terms and conditions which are to be construed in accordance with English Law.

 7) INJURY LOSS OR DAMAGE

-Argon Events accept liability for injury, loss or damage caused by the negligence of its servants and employees.
+Argon Events accept liability for injury, loss or damage caused by the negligence of its employees.
 Argon Events can accept no liability whatsoever arising from any actual default of any independent organisations or of their employees or agents, who may be involved in providing services included in the event arrangements.

 Argon Events can accept no responsibility for any disruption before or during an event arising out of matters of which Argon Events have no control, for example, war or threat of war, riots, fire, flood, industrial disputes or government action.